google/badwolf/docs/bql.md

   };
 ```

-You can also use `sum` to do partial accumulations in the same manner as was
+You can also use `sum` to do partial accumulations in the same manner as it was
 done in the `count` examples above.

 Results of the query can be sorted.
 By default, it is sorted in ascending